 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Pork with Paprika, Mushrooms, and Sour Cream eaten alone would be suitable for low-carb eating plans, including Keto.
-When the Paprika Pork is made with lean pork and low-fat sour cream, it would be suitable for any phase of the original South Beach Diet; other low-carb diets would prefer full-fat dairy.
+If the Paprika Pork is made with lean pork and low-fat sour cream, it could be suitable for any phase of the original South Beach Diet.

 Find More Recipes Like This One: